FACTBOX-Sports events around the world hit by coronavirus pandemic

-(Adds Super Rugby suspended after this weekend, Nevada State Athletic Commission revokes all permits and programs of unarmed combat through March 25, world curling cancelled)

-March 14 (Reuters) - Major sports events around the world that have been hit by the coronavirus outbreak:
+March 16 (Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * The Tokyo 2020 Olympics torch lighting ceremony in ancient Olympia was held without spectators.